toddsundsted/ktistec/README.md

 <img src="https://raw.githubusercontent.com/toddsundsted/ktistec/main/images/tszn70.png" width=460>

 Ktistec supports inline placement of images, with ActivityPub image attachments used for compatibility with non-Ktistec servers.
+Images support focal point positioning to ensure the most important part of an image is always visible in thumbnails.
+Focal point positioning currently only works with federated attachments.
+There is no means to edit an image's focal point locally at this time.

 <img src="https://raw.githubusercontent.com/toddsundsted/ktistec/main/images/aecz36.png" width=460>